John William Rankin was born on Sept. 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

 John died from effects of a heart attack at the Torrance facility at the age of 51 on Jan.
 30, 1951.
 His remains were returned to Elliottsville for burial at Brown Cemetery.
 A shaft of unmarked stone stands at this grave, along with a small metallic plaque bearing his names and years of birth and death.
 The photograph shown here was taken by the founder of this website during the summer of 1995.

-The Rankins had a dozen children -- Harry Rankin Jr, Alice Irene Crupe, Thomas Robert Rankin, Anna Virginia Philips, Gladys Mae Bush, Mary Jane Williams, Geraldine Fisher, Freda Pearl Bowland Ritz, Rosella Katherine Campbell, Donald Laverne Rankin, Ronald Lee Rankin and James Richard Rankin.
+The Rankins together bore a dozen children -- Harry Rankin Jr, Alice Irene Crupe, Thomas Robert Rankin, Anna Virginia Philips, Gladys Mae Bush, Mary Jane Williams, Geraldine Fisher, Freda Pearl Bowland Ritz, Rosella Katherine Campbell, Donald Laverne Rankin, Ronald Lee Rankin and James Richard Rankin.

 Harry, Henrietta and their family enjoyed attending the annual Rankin reunions held at Lick Hollow Park.
 In July 1965, they went with sons Jim and Ronald, and were mentioned in a related article in the Uniontown Morning Herald.